Topics Map > Teaching, Learning & Academic Administration > Short-Term Staff (STS)

 Staff with active instructional appointments may be assigned additional course(s).
 Staff with part-time appointments may be temporarily increased.
 Overloads may be considered if the combined appointment level of the instructor exceeds 100%.

-- Send the offer letter and draft overload (if applicable) to your L&S HR Business Partner for renewable staff.
+- Work with your L&S HR Business Partner for ongoing staff.

 The Student Job Center may be used to recruit TAs outside of the home department.